Women Veterans Health Care

 VA provides comprehensive contraception care services and offers a wide range of birth control options for Veterans.
 These include:

-- Hormonal methods: Pill, Patch, Ring, Injection, IUD
+- Hormonal methods: Pill, Patch, Ring, Injection

 - Barrier Methods: Condoms, Sponges, Cervical Cap, Spermicides

 - Sterilization: Tubal Ligation, Bilateral Salpingectomy (removal of both fallopian tubes)

 Talk with your VA primary care provider or Women's Health Clinical Pharmacist to decide what form of birth control is right for you.
 For IUD insertions or implants, you may be referred to a gynecologist.